svcostac/svcostac.github.io/_pages/about.md

 * Infrastructures for data analytics and machine learning/deep learning

-* Scalability, reliability and performance/cost optimizations
+* Resource management for scalability, reliability and performance/cost optimizations